Karma-vibhanga, Deeds and their Results

 The result is that in a future life he is himself reborn in a poor family and has to work as a street musician and suffer indignities similar to those he meted out previously.

 What is the deed that leads to being distinguished?
 It is said: Lack of jealousy.
 Lack of selfishness.
 Being satisfied with the gains of others.
 Being satisfied by hearing of the glory, praise and fame of others.
 Being uplifted by the praise spoken of others.
-Building stūpas and temples for the Gracious One.
+Building stūpas and temples for the Fortunate One.
 Hindering unwholesome roots, and low things that are outside the Dharma.
 Encouraging the wholesome roots of the distinguished.
 Establishing Bodhicitta.
 Establishing Bodhicitta and all the wholesome roots of the distinguished.
 This is the deed that leads to being distinguished.

 40. Approving Praise of Others leads to being Distinguished

 A large section of this panel in the middle is destroyed.
 Fontein seems to think it has been done deliberately.
 Anyway, it leaves the panel less easy to understand, but as the characters on the left are obviously affluent and happy the actions of the right must suit.

 Therefore, as someone is speaking and another listening, we might understand this as hearing of the glory of others approvingly, or being uplifted by the praise spoken of others.

 This unfinished panel again makes for difficulties of interpretation, but it appears that the person on the right is giving parasols to the people in front of him, who may be monastics.
 This is not mentioned in the paragraph here, though something similar is mentioned later in the text.
 But again it shows that the text the sculptors had in front of them differed from the Sanskrit text we now know.